 The Strassners had a vision for their new home as being one that could serve their family's needs now and in the future.
-Their top priorities for the design of their family home were:
+The top priorities for the design and construction of their new family home In Brentwood, MO were:

-1) Easy living with the kids.
-With two kids, ages 11 and 8, the Strassners wanted their home to be conducive to spending time together.
-They while they’re still yard - but to also give them space to play freely in the yard.
+- Easy living with the kids.
+With two kids, ages 11 and 8, they wanted their home to be comfortable and spacious for their family to spend time together, but also give them space to play freely in the yard.

-2) A space for either my their parents or relatives to stay if ever needed in the future.
+- A second living space for either their parents or relatives to stay if ever needed in the future.

-The Strassners met with Kim Hibbs and their architect Ann Florsek to begin the design process.
+The Strassners and their architect met with Kim Hibbs and our building team to begin the design process.

-An upstairs rec room space was created just outside the bedrooms provides an easy space for reading, to play music or do homework - and a space where the kids can get away from the common family area and enjoy some quiet time.
+An upstairs recreation and flexible living space just outside the bedrooms provides an easy space for reading, playing music, or doing homework.
+This flex space is also an ideal place for the kids can get away from the common family area and enjoy some quiet time.

-The bedrooms were designed and decorated with the kids' personalities in mind - and are large enough to accommodate their needs as they grow.
+Each bedroom in the home was designed and decorated with the kids' personalities in mind.
+The design also kept an eye towards future growth, making the rooms large enough to accommodate the kids needs as they grow.

-An additional main floor bedroom was included with easy access to laundry, bathrooms and kitchen for any family members that may need to stay with them in the future.
+An additional bedroom was placed on the main floor was included with easy access to laundry, bathrooms, and the kitchen.
+The main floor design and accessibility was added with family members in mind who may need to stay with them in the future.

-A backdoor patio with walkway allows the family to enjoy their spacious backyard, and to gather for relaxed family meals at the end of the day.
-A large kitchen window allows mom & dad to keep a watchful eye on the kids.
-The yard layout accomodate family hobbies of woodworking & gardening.
+A backdoor patio and walkway gives the Strassners easy access to their spacious backyard, and is the perfect spot to gather for relaxed family meals at the end of the day.

 While the large kitchen window allows mom & dad to keep a watchful eye on the kids as the play.